amberbhanarkar/Text-Classification/README.md

 # Text-Classification
-Used Transformers library (used for easy implementation of language models) and BERT for multi-label classication.
+Used Transformers library (used for easy implementation of language models) and XLNET for multi-label classication.
 Used transfer learning for training the model.
 Trained model on Google Colab using Tesla P100 GPU.

 ## Click here for the Colab notebook https://colab.research.google.com/drive/1YXojI6USFGV3498Pygllv0z8vTMVIiEt